JordanBuckleyGit/Calculator-Converter/README.md

-# Conversion Calculator
+# 🔢 Conversion Calculator
-Welcome to the Conversion Calculator!
-This simple Python project is designed to help convert between different number systems commonly used in computer science and mathematics, such as binary, decimal, base-4, and hexadecimal.
-The tool provides a command-line interface (CLI) to make conversions easy and straightforward for anyone.
+Welcome to the Conversion Calculator! 🎉 This simple Python project is designed to help convert between different number systems commonly used in computer science and mathematics, such as binary, decimal, base-4, and hexadecimal.
+The tool provides a user-friendly command-line interface (CLI) to make conversions easy and straightforward for everyone.

-Created by: Jordan Buckley
+✨ Created by: Jordan Buckley
-Features
+🚀 Features
 This calculator supports the following conversions:

-Binary (Base-2) to Decimal
+🧮 Binary (Base-2) to Decimal
-Decimal to Binary (Base-2)
+🔄 Decimal to Binary (Base-2)
-Base-4 Binary to Decimal
+🧮 Base-4 Binary to Decimal
-Decimal to Base-4 Binary
+🔄 Decimal to Base-4 Binary
-Hexadecimal to Decimal
+🔡 Hexadecimal to Decimal
-Decimal to Hexadecimal
+🔄 Decimal to Hexadecimal
+💡 Example Usage

-Run from terminal with bash:
+Run the script from your terminal:

+bash
+Copy code
 python conversion_calculator.py